On graphs with finite-time consensus and their use in gradient tracking: Algorithm analysis

-\end{lemma} Note that the first summation term on the right-hand side of~\eqref{eq:conv-consensus} relies on the first $\tau+1$ iterates of~$\hat \x^{(k)}$, and recall that $\tau$ is a prescribed constant for Algorithm~\ref{alg:gt}.
-Hence, the term $\tfrac{2}{T+1} \sum_{k=0}^{\tau} {\Ex}\lVert \hat{\x}^{(k)} \rVert^2$ can be viewed as a constant when we study the asymptotic behavior of the consensus error.
+\end{lemma} Note that the first summation term on the right-hand side of~\eqref{eq:conv-consensus} relies on the first $\tau+1$ iterates of~$\hat \x^{(k)}$, and recall that $\tau$ is a prescribed constant for \cref{alg:gt}.
+Hence, the term $\sum_{k=0}^{\tau} \Ex \lVert \hat{\x}^{(k)} \rVert^2$ can be viewed as a constant when we study the asymptotic behavior of the consensus error.

-The consensus inequality~\eqref{eq:conv-consensus} is used in tandem with the descent inequality~\eqref{eq:conv-descent} to show that the consensus error in~\eqref{eq:conv-descent} vanishes asymptotically.
-Hence, not only does the averaged parameter asymptotically reach a stationary point of~\eqref{eq:prob}, but all the agents' parameters also converge (because they reach a consensus).
-Theorem~\ref{thm:GT-conv} formally presents this result. \begin{theorem} Let Assumptions~\ref{ass:smooth} and \ref{ass:noise} hold, let the mixing matrices $\{W^{(l)}\}_{l=0}^{\tau-1} \subset \real^{n \times n}$ satisfy Definition~\ref{def:fin-time-cons}, and let the stepsizes satisfy $\alpha \in \big(0, \frac{1}{4 \sqrt{3} \tau^2 L} \big]$.
-Then, for $T \in \natint_{\geq \tau}$, the sequence $\{\x^{(k)}\}$ generated by Algorithm~\ref{alg:gt} satisfies
+The consensus inequality~\eqref{eq:conv-consensus} is used in tandem with the descent inequality to show that the consensus error in the result of \cref{lem:descent} vanishes asymptotically.
+Hence, not only does the averaged parameter asymptotically reach a stationary point of~\eqref{eq:prob} biased by stochastic noise, but all the agents' parameters also converge (because they reach a consensus). \Cref{thm:GT-conv} formally presents this result. \begin{theorem} Let \cref{ass:smooth,ass:noise} hold, let the mixing matrices $\{W^{(l)}\}_{l=0}^{\tau-1} \subset \reals^{n \times n}$ satisfy \cref{def:fin-time-cons}, and let the stepsize satisfy $\alpha \in \big(0, \frac{1}{4 \sqrt{6} \tau^2 L} \big]$.
+Then, for all $T \in \natint_{\geq \tau}$, the sequence $\{\x^{(k)}\}$ generated by \cref{alg:gt} satisfies